 To strengthen these relationships EMS made two major moves.
-First, EMS hired two Methodist professors: David Evans serves as Assistant Professor of History, Mission, Intercultural, and Interfaith Studies.
-Emily Peck-McClain serves as Assistant Professor of Formation, Preaching, and Worship.
-Although both Evans and McClain focus more broadly than on United Methodist resources, either may at times teach Methodist courses and are cognizant of Methodist perspectives in any of their faculty activities.
+First, Dr. David Evans, Assistant Professor of History, Mission, Intercultural, and Interfaith Studies, is a member of the United Methodist Church.
+Although Evans' teaching and scholarship focus more broadly than on United Methodist resources, he also teaches courses required by United Methodist ordination and is cognizant of United Methodist perspectives in faculty and seminary community life conversations.

-Second, EMS has established a partnership with Wesley Theological Seminary, Washington, DC, through which a significant number of United Methodist courses are provided to EMS students, sometimes on the Wesley campus and often on the EMS campus or online.
+Second, EMS has established a partnership with Wesley

+Theological Seminary, Washington, DC, through which a significant number of United Methodist courses are provided to EMS students, sometimes on the Wesley campus and often on the EMS campus or online.
 Wesley also provides a part-time United Methodist advisor.
 The United Methodist advisor and EMS deans provide liaison to Wesley, the Virginia Conference Board of Ordained Ministry and the Office of Ministerial Services as follows: